department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 March 27, 2023-March 31, 2023

 ### Length of sessions
-The length of user sessions will be one hour total in length.
+The length of user sessions will be 1 hour total in length.

 ### Buffer time between sessions:
-There will be at least one hour buffer time between each participant testing session.
+There will be at least 1 hour buffer time between each participant testing session.

 ### Maximum Sessions per day:
-There will be a maxium of four sessions per day.
+There will be a maxium of 4 sessions per day.

 ### Availability
 | Team Availability |  Time Slots (ET) |